Unknown Hands - User Guide

 What is Multilingualism Analysis?

-Explore language patterns and linguistic diversity across manuscripts, scribal units, and institutions.
+Explore language patterns and linguistic diversity across manuscripts, scribes, and institutions.
 Examine how scribes worked with multiple languages and when they code-switched between languages in colophons versus texts.
+This mode tracks languages from all sources: production unit colophons, scribal unit colophons, text languages, and scribe attributions.

 Five Analysis Tabs